Codasip/swerv-openocd/README.md

 1. Build this OpenOCD from source code (see next section)

-   This binary will be produced: `swerv-openocd`
+   This binary will be produced: `build/bin/swerv-openocd`

 2. Prepare configuration file(s) for OpenOCD that match your hardware and your JTAG adapter